top of page

 In part, it’s because when we’re doing things that don’t require a whole lot of concentration, such as taking a shower, we’re allowing our minds to wander freely.
 In other words, we’re letting ourselves daydream.

-Our brains aren’t wired to be focused in a straight line all the time — 96% of adults report daydreaming daily.
-And daydreaming is actually a strong indicator of an active and well-equipped brain.
+Our brains aren’t wired to be focused in a straight line all the time—96% of adults report daydreaming daily.
+Daydreaming is actually a strong indicator of an active and well-equipped brain.
 It’s been correlated with better working memory, higher levels of creativity, and more effective problem-solving.

 How Daydreaming Works